containers/nri-plugins/devel/_sources/docs/resource-policy/policy/topology-aware.md.txt

 compromises because an optimal placement is not possible.
 The weight then also acts as a way to specify preferences of priorities between the various
-compromises: the heavier the weight the stronger the pull or push and the larger the propbability that it will be honored, if this is possible at all.
+compromises: the heavier the weight the stronger the pull or push and the larger the probability that it will be honored, if this is possible at all.

 The scope can be omitted from an affinity in which case it implies *Pod scope*, in other words the scope of all containers that belong to the same Pod as the